arvi3411301/python-cron/README.md

 ```
 $ git push hasura master
 ```
-Now your Cron application should be running at: `https://www.<cluster-name>.hasura-app.io`
+Now your application should be running at: `https://www.<cluster-name>.hasura-app.io`

 [1] a microservice is a running application on the Hasura cluster.
 This could be an www, a web app, a Javascript app etc.